ruanyf/openrecord-demos/README.md

 ## Demo08: one-to-many relation

-If you want to join tables in database, you should tell OpenRecord the relations between tables.
+To join tables in database, you should tell OpenRecord the relations between tables.

 There are three kinds of relation.